 The fluctuation is what is left when the trend and the cycles have been extracted.

 After we had a deeper look at the forecast and were convinced of its quality we now can apply it.
-We click on the little factory icon on the top left to choose the input data set as “product_forecast”, set the number of forecast to three and select a name like “product_forecast_results” for the output.
+We click on the little factory icon on the top left to select a name like “product_forecast_results” for the output.

 On the bottom we can see that the model is being applied.
 When it is finished we have a look at the result.